-Heading east from Springville, the drive along US-6 (old US-50) up and over 7,477-foot Soldier Summit is truly beautiful, as the two-lane highway twists alongside pines and cottonwoods to the crest, then passes through bright red sandstone canyons along the stark eastern side of the towering Wasatch Range.
+Heading east from Springville, the drive along US-6 (old US-50) up and over 7,477-ft (2,279-m) Soldier Summit is truly beautiful, as the two-lane highway twists alongside pines and cottonwoods to the crest, then passes through bright red sandstone canyons along the stark eastern side of the towering Wasatch Mountains.
 Dropping down from Soldier Summit, US-6/191 winds along the Price River through Castle Gate, a steeply walled sandstone canyon lined with working coal mines, many of which you see from the highway.
 While most now rely on heavy machinery to do the dirty work of digging out the coal, the Castle Gate area has been the site of the two worst mining disasters in Utah history: 171 men and boys killed in a 1924 explosion, and 200 killed at nearby Scofield on May Day, 1900.

-Relive the glory days at the excellent Western Mining & Railroad Museum (294 S. Main St., 435/472-3009, Tues.-Sat. winter, Mon.-Sat. summer), which contains enough raw material on railroading and coal mining, not to mention the region’s diverse immigrant cultures, to keep you occupied for an hour or more.
+Relive the glory days at the excellent Western Mining & Railroad Museum (294 S. Main St., 435/472-3009, Tues.-Sat. winter, Mon.-Sat. summer, donation), which contains enough raw material on railroading and coal mining, not to mention the region’s diverse immigrant cultures, to keep you occupied for an hour or more.
 There’s also a display recounting the exploits of Butch Cassidy and his gang, who raided banks and rustled cattle throughout the region in the late 1890s, hiding out in the surrounding hills.
 Behind the museum, an outdoor lot displays some of the giant machines used in the coal mines, which, unlike the railroad, still employ a large number of local people.

-Price also has all the highway services travelers might need: numerous gas stations, places to eat, and nine motels, including the nice Quality Inn (435/637-5660, $80 and up).
+Price also has all the highway services travelers might need: numerous gas stations, places to eat, and nine motels, including the nice Quality Inn (435/637-5660, $64 and up).